 Yes.
-People of all ages practice aikido the world over.
+People of all ages from young children up to seniors practice aikido the world over.
 Some of the best exponents of the art are advanced in age.
-Aikido training can vary, from light and flowing technique to more hard and vigorous training depending on your level of fitness and ability.
+Aikido training can vary, from light and flowing technique to more hard and vigorous training depending on your level of fitness, age and ability.
 However, training in Aikido can be tailored to suit your age, physical abilities or work environment.

 How many times per week should I train?

 It depends upon your age, belt rank, personal responsibilities or other commitments.
 Usually at the beginner stages twice per week is more than enough however, as you progress through the ranks you should increase your training to three times per week.
 Some students practice more depending upon their goals.

 Are your Instructors properly qualified to teach Aikido?

 Yes, they are.
 As a matter of fact, we have a wealth of experience amongst our core group of instructors, many having years of experience in other martial arts.
 All of our instructors have completed our inhouse instructor’s course.
 They also carry a current approved Western Australia Working with Children’s Check.